ArceusShiny000/Laser-projector-with-Arduino/README.md

 # Laser-projector-with-Arduino
-High quality laser projector for Arduino so that you can watch movies as you would at the cinema.
-(Sound system not included) General purpose is similar to that of a home projector.
+High quality laser projector for Arduino so that you can create and project images and animations.
+General purpose is similar to that of a home projector.
 All files (including building instructions & material required) will be in their corresponding folders within the main folader.
 # Software required
 -Arduino IDE